-After OM Digital Solutions introduced the new OM system brand on 27th October, the M.Zuiko Digital 20mm F1.4 is the first product, which carries the brand.
+On 27th October 2021 OM Digital Solutions introduced the new OM system brand.
+The M.Zuiko Digital ED 20mm F1.4 PRO introduced is the first product, which carries the brand.
 Future products from OM Digital Solutions will be published under OM System and Olympus will gradually disappear.
 Some won’t like it, but for me, the brand is irrelevant as long as the quality is fine.

 As the lens carries “PRO” in its name, it looks like the other “PRO” lenses from OM Digital Solutions.
-As the 12-45mm lens development focused on the smallest possible size and therefore it doesn’t have a focus clutch nor an L-Fn button.
+Like the 12-45mm lens development focused on the smallest possible size.
+Therefore it doesn’t have a focus clutch nor an L-Fn button.
 It feels premium and the focus ring makes a solid and reliable impression.
 Exactly as you would expect it from a “PRO” lens.
 In opposite to the F1.2, the lens hood doesn’t have a lock button.
 The lens hood snaps solidly in and it doesn’t look like that you will lose it.
-As used by OM Digital Solutions the lens is perfectly dustproof and splashproof and you can securely use it at a temperature below 0°C. Also here it follows the “PRO” standard.
+As always by OM Digital Solutions the lens is perfectly dustproof and splashproof.
+You can securely use it at a temperature below 0°C. Also here it follows the “PRO” standard.
 It is after the 150-400mmF4.5 and 8-25mm F4 the third lens with a fluorine coating, which avoids that liquids can stick on the surface.

 Focal length and field of view